We look forward to flying!

 Despite each hangar door on Romeo and Sierra Lane getting professionally serviced and adjusted last summer, a brand new tenant called on a Friday evening to let me know the hangar door cable system broke with the door halfway up with his plane now stuck inside.
 I called our partner repair team at Champion Garage Doors, and their team made the needed repairs that evening.
 4 hours from issue reported to resolved.

-I want our proactive/preventative maintenance to preclude these types of issues, but things will still break and go wrong.
-I am pleased we quickly got the door back in action!
+We want our proactive/preventative maintenance to preclude these types of issues, but things will still break and go wrong.
+We are pleased we quickly got the door back in action!

 Super Bowl Winter

 In February 2018, Flying Cloud Airport filled up with visitors for the Super Bowl.
 Here's a view of a taxiway that usually doesn't have jets and turboprops stacked up nose-to-tail!
 Between this crush of planes and the snow that has been pretty much a constant this winter - conditions have been less than ideal for winter flying!
 I negotiated with Thunderbird Aviation to move up my annual inspection.
 So at least while the weather's not good, I can get ahead with the inspection!

 In May 2018, we removed and replaced the aging asphalt inside and outside one hangar stall on Mike Lane.
 The new asphalt will allow aircraft to get pushed in and pulled out of the hangar much easier and fixed some long standing issues with the old floor surface.

 Then in late June, each hangar door on Romeo and Sierra Lane got professionally serviced and adjusted.
 Two hangar doors received all new pulleys and cables.
 This preventative maintenance let us fix issues before problems arose and allows the doors to move even smoother.